Vyral/mcpherson-sisters/_posts/2021-01-05-what-are-the-latest-new-build-options.md

 Hooray\!
 We made it past 2020, and most of us are ready to seize fresh opportunities in 2021.
 Let’s start the new year by talking about some awesome new construction options available to homebuyers in our market, shall we?
 First of all, we’re excited to tell you about **Pulte Homes’ three fantastic townhome communities.&nbsp;**

 The first one is Brook Park, with homes starting between $350,000 and $400,000 (lot, base price, and design selections included).
-Maple Grove is the second townhome community, located right by Brushcreek Elementary and a Hy-Vee store.
+Maple Grove is the second townhome community, located right by Brushcreek Elementary and a Hy-Vee.
 (You’re within walking distance to the bakery, so purchase at your own risk 😋).
 Maple Grove is a little more expensive, with homes ranging from $375,000 to $425,000.&nbsp;

 Lastly, Pulte offers the Plymouth community, which is within the Wayzata Public School District.
 Though Plymouth is the most expensive of the three ($400,000 to $425,000), it’s truly a beautiful community with amazing amenities and features; a luxurious open floor plan, a huge kitchen with an island, and the ability to add a sunroom or master bedroom extension make it well worth the cost.&nbsp;